ivankatliarchuk/knowledge-base/docs/sre-platform-devops/notes/index.md

 - Shows service is working as users expecting it to.
 - SLI expressed as `Good Events/Valid Events`
 - Aggregated over a long time horizon.

+### SLI Framework

+- SLIs fail between 0 and 100%
+- Consistency makes building common tooling easier

+### Request/Response SLI

+- Availability
+  * The proportion of minutes a virtual machine was booted and accessible
+- Latency
+  * The proportion of valid requests served faster then a threshold
+  * The proportion of work-queue tasks that are completed faster than a threshold
+- Quality
+  * The proportion of valid requests served without degrading quality

 ### Why do you think the lower metric is better for use as an SLI than the upper one?